larpchronicles/rules/chronicles-rulebook.md

 ---
 Camp opens at 1700 Central (5pm).
 Check in requirements are posted.
 Players are asked to come fully prepared to check in, so as to not delay the start of game.
 Common Requirements:
-* Confirmation of a signed Code of Conduct.
+* Confirmation of a signed code of conduct.
+This is an annual requirement at your first attended event.
-* Confirmation of a signed Event Liability Waiver.
+* Confirmation of a signed event liability waiver.
+This is an annual requirement at your first attended event.
-* Confirmation of Event Fee Payment.
+* Confirmation of event fee payment.
 PayPal / Cash
-* Confirmation of Tavern Meal Ticket amount.
+* Confirmation of meal ticket amount.
 * Character sheet sign-off.
 * Battle-board pick-up.
 * Production pick-up.
 This includes:
     * Printed tags to replace handwritten tags previously turned in.
-    * Printed Ritual Scrolls to replace handwritten tags previously turned in.
+    * Printed ritual scrolls to replace handwritten tags previously turned in.
     * Production requests submitted to `plot@larpchronicles.com` at least one week prior to the event.
     * Tag pick-up for any abilities that would generate a tag.
     * Pick-up for transform information where applicable.
 * Durability stamps for any tagged items being brought into game.
     * Any items with durability being brought into game must be date stamped.
+    * If your tag is laminated, it will not be stamped, but it must be shown at check in.
 * Weapons safety check.
 * Armor checks.
 * Any questions you have.